sayjin93/UET_Team1_Local-VCL/README.md

 ## Introduction

-This project is a part of the UET Team 1 Local-VLC initiative to develop innovative solutions in the real estate sector.
+This project is a part of the UET Team 1 Local-VCL initiative to develop innovative solutions in the real estate sector.
 Our application aims to simplify property listings, enhance search capabilities, and provide users with the tools they need to make informed decisions.

 ## Features